finbourne/drive-sdk-csharp-preview/sdk/docs/FoldersApi.md

             try
             {
-                // [EXPERIMENTAL] Delete a specified folder and all subfolders apiInstance.DeleteFolder(id);
+                // [BETA] Delete a specified folder and all subfolders apiInstance.DeleteFolder(id);
             }
             catch (ApiException e)